 We apply fair value accounting for all financial instruments that are recognized or disclosed at fair value in the financial statements on a recurring basis.
 Fair value is defined as the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 When determining the fair value measurements for assets and liabilities we consider the principal or most advantageous market in which we would transact and the market-based risk measurements or assumptions that market participants would use in pricing the asset or liability, such as risks inherent in valuation techniques, transfer restrictions and credit risk.
-For certain instruments, including cash and cash equivalents, receivable from clearing firm, receivable from affiliates, payable to customers, and accounts payable and accrued expenses, it is estimated that the carrying amount approximated fair value because of the short maturities of these instruments.
+For certain instruments, including cash and cash equivalents, clearing firm receivable, accounts receivable, customer payable, and accounts payable, it is estimated that the carrying amount approximated fair value because of the short maturities of these instruments.
 Cash and cash equivalents are classified as Level 1 of the fair value hierarchy.
-Receivable from clearing firm, receivable from affiliates, payable to customers, and accounts payable and accrued expenses are classified as Level 2 of the fair value hierarchy.
+Clearing firm receivables, accounts receivable, customer payable, and accounts payable are classified as Level 2 of the fair value hierarchy due to their short-term nature.

 US GAAP requires disclosure of the estimated fair value of certain financial instruments and the methods and significant assumptions used to estimate their fair values.
-ASC 820, Fair Value Measurements and Disclosures, defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value, and enhances disclosure requirements for fair value measurements.
+ASC 820 (Fair Value Measurements and Disclosures) defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value, and enhances disclosure requirements for fair value measurements.
 In accordance with ASC 820, the Company has categorized its financial instruments, based on the priority of the inputs to the valuation technique, into a three-level fair value hierarchy.
 The fair value hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 The inputs and assumptions used in valuation models are classified in the fair value hierarchy as follows: